cmu-sei/juneberry/docs/building_docker.md

 directory (well, the one mounted as /juneberry) and, if found, will execute it.
 This is useful for automatically installing juneberry such as `pip install -e .` or running some test or something else.

-# Container layout and juneberry.ini
+# Container layout

-The development process works well if the following directories exist within the container.
+The development process is based around the lab layout.

 * /juneberry - Mount from the external users directory
 * /datasets - Mount to the external data directories.